-The list is not exhaustive, but in our opinion these are the 30 greatest engineering books to buy (or borrow).
+The following list is not exhaustive, but includes some of the greatest engineering books to buy.

 Written by Henry Petroski, this book emphasizes the importance of the study of design failures.
 It explores well-known engineering failures such as the Hyatt Skywalk, The Mianus River Bridge collapse, and the problematic DC-10 engine servicing.